finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 # **upsertFundProperties**
 > FundProperties upsertFundProperties(scope, code).requestBody(requestBody).execute();

-[EXPERIMENTAL] UpsertFundProperties: Upsert Fund properties
+[EXPERIMENTAL] UpsertFundProperties: Upsert Fund properties.

 Update or insert one or more properties onto a single Fund.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain &#39;Fund&#39;.
 Upserting a property that exists for an Fund, with a null value, will delete the instance of the property for that group.
 Properties have an &lt;i&gt;effectiveFrom&lt;/i&gt; datetime for which the property is valid, and an &lt;i&gt;effectiveUntil&lt;/i&gt;  datetime until which the property is valid.
 Not supplying an &lt;i&gt;effectiveUntil&lt;/i&gt; datetime results in the property being  valid indefinitely, or until the next &lt;i&gt;effectiveFrom&lt;/i&gt; datetime of the property.